SPEAKERS

 Noel W. Stuckman Chair in Food Economics and Policy, Michigan State University

-David L. Ortega is the Noel W. Stuckman Chair in Food Economics and Policy at Michigan State University.
-His research focuses on decision-making in agrifood systems and how economic forces shape food and agricultural markets and policy.
+Dr. David L. Ortega is a Professor and the Noel W. Stuckman Chair in Food Economics and Policy at Michigan State University.
+His research examines how consumers, producers, and agribusinesses make decisions within complex food systems, with a focus on food price inflation, agricultural trade, consumer demand, and agrifood supply chains.

 Hot Topics